 What are the types of voltage reduction devices?

-1. External VRDs for heavy duty work
+1. External VRDs for heavy-duty work

-- Are impact and corrosion resistant.
+- They are impact and corrosion resistant.

 - Fully waterproof.